 Novice events are limited rowers who have been competing for one year or less as of the first Regatta Day.
 Experience in sculling events does not count as experience in sweep events and vice versa.

 The following weight limits apply per USRowing rules:

 - Male Youth Rowers will have a maximum weight of 150 lbs

 - Male Open and Masters Rowers will have a maximum weight of 160 lbs

 - Female Rowers in all age groups will have a maximum weight of 130 lbs

 There will be no boat weight averaging for lightweights of either gender.
 The complete weigh-in process can be found on the Rules of Racing page.

-Coxswains who are defined by USRowing rules as a “junior” (rule above under Youth) are limited to Head of the Hooch events labeled “Youth”, “Youth Lightweight”, or “Youth Novice” with no exceptions.
-However, they are not bound by the rules defining a Youth Novice.
-For example, a Youth Varsity rower may cox a Youth Novice boat if they desire.
+Coxswains who are defined by USRowing rules as a “Youth” are limited to Head of the Hooch events labeled “Youth”, “Youth Lightweight”, or “Youth Novice” with no exceptions.
+However, they are not bound by the rules defining a Youth Novice (i.e. a Youth Varsity rower may cox a Youth Novice boat if desired).

 Additionally, there will be no weight requirements for coxswains.